byzhou/hpccluster_setup/README.md

 to install rabbitmq interface on python in windows.

 # Benchmarks
+## Opensource Benchmarks
 - [ ]
 AIM Multiuser Benchmark: composed of a list of tests that could be mixed to create a ‘load mix’ that would simulate a specific computer function on any **UNIX-type OS**.
 Bonnie++: filesystem and hard drive benchmark

 - [ ]
 BRL-CAD: cross-platform architecture-agnostic benchmark suite based on multithreaded ray tracing performance; baselined against a VAX-11/780; and used since 1984 for evaluating relative CPU performance, compiler differences, optimization levels, coherency, architecture differences, and operating system differences. **BRL-CAD only works on 64-bit machines.**

 - [ ]
 DEISA Benchmark Suite: scientific HPC applications benchmark **European Union driven scientific reserch benchmark, no body use this**

 - [ ]
 Dhrystone: integer arithmetic performance, often reported in DMIPS (Dhrystone millions of instructions per second) **Synthetic computing benchmark**

 - [ ]
-Fhourstones: an integer benchmark **A werid game, assuming this is played by normal people**
+Fhourstones: an integer benchmark **Required GNU gcc**

 - [ ]
-HINT: designed to measure overall CPU and memory performance
+HINT: designed to measure overall CPU and memory performance **HINT is designed for UNIX**

 - [ ]
 Iometer: I/O subsystem measurement and characterization tool for single and clustered systems.

 - [ ]
 IOzone: Filesystem benchmark